AlbertoCuadra/doi_scraper/README.md

 # DOI Scraper

-The DOI Scraper is a Python script that reads a `.bib` file, searches for articles without a DOI (Digital Object Identifier), and retrieves the missing DOIs using the [Crossref API](https://www.crossref.org/documentation/retrieve-metadata/rest-api/).
-It then updates the `.bib` file with the retrieved DOIs.
+The DOI Scraper is a Python script that reads a `.bib` file, searches for entries missing required fields (such as a DOI), retrieves the missing information using the [Crossref API](https://www.crossref.org/documentation/retrieve-metadata/rest-api/), and reformats the file with consistent indentation.
+The refactored design supports different entry types (e.g., articles, books, inproceedings, tech reports), with each type defining its own required fields.

 ## Prerequisites

-* Python
+- Python 3.x
-* `requests` library
+- `requests` library
+- `tqdm` library

 ## Installation